-145. Where this authority chooses to attach a condition to a premises licence in respect of for door supervision (i.e. a condition requiring someone to be responsible for guarding the premises against unauthorised access or occupation, against outbreaks of disorder or against damage) any requirement for that person to be licensed under the Private Security Industry Act 2001 must be treated as though it were a condition of the premises licence.
+- 167. Where this authority chooses to attach a condition to a premises licence in respect of for door supervision (i.e. a condition requiring someone to be responsible for guarding the premises against unauthorised access or occupation, against outbreaks of disorder or against damage) any requirement for that person to be licensed under the Private Security Industry Act 2001 must be treated as though it were a condition of the premises licence. - 168.
+It is noted that door supervisors at casinos or bingo premises, who are directly employed by the casino or bingo premises operator, are not required to be licensed by the Security Industry Authority.
+However, it would be considered to be best practice for such door supervisors to have: - a competency qualification of Level 2 for Door Supervision in the National Qualification Framework (NQF), or; - an equivalent qualification or training which would meet the criteria of the Security Industry Authority for the licensing of that person as a Door Supervisor by that Authority.